 Mrs. McLeod explained in her staff report that at the February 15, 2011 City Council meeting the City Council authorized staff to complete a land acquisition of existing Low Income Housing Tax Credit (LIHTC) units located 106 Homestead Avenue based on the goal outlined in the 2006 Housing Needs Assessment to support affordable housing.
 In collaboration with St. Vincent de Paul it was thought that management of the 7-unit adjacent to their HUD 811 development would be reasonable.
 At this time St. Vincent de Paul has requested termination of the Lease and provided a thirty day notice to end the management of the property, as it did not work within their resources to manage the LIHTC property.
 Since this property is a LIHTC, Idaho Housing and Finance Association serves as the regulatory agency and provided a list of authorized property managers that the City can contract with, which have experience with LIHTC.
-Since this was a tight timeline to bring on an additional property manager and seek quotes from three entities, the City had to enter into an agreement with Syringa Property Management prior to the June 7, 2016 Council meeting.
+Since this was a tight timeline to bring on an additional property Management prior to the June 7, 2016 Council meeting.
 Syringa provided a great proposal and will be able to provide the City with approximately \$15,000 a year in revenue, while continuing to meet the affordable housing goal and LIHTC regulations.
 Additionally, this provided an opportunity to include preference points for victims of domestic violence that are referred by Safe Passage.